 Consider the child who says “ba” for ball, balloon, and blanket.
 You’re going to be able to understand him better if he is able to use “ba” for ball, “ba oo” for balloon, or “bwa ee” for blanket.
 Even though these words aren’t “perfect,” you’ll probably be able to figure out what he wants more easily than if all the words sounded the same.

-Tips for working on syllables - clap or pat the floor as you say the word to help him hear and feel the difference.
+Tips for working on syllables – clap or pat the floor as you say the word to help him hear and feel the difference.
 Try words with repetitive patterns (reduplicated syllables) such as bye-bye, Mama, Dada, boo-boo, Bubu (for bubble or brother), and nana (for banana or grandma).
-Some kids get so into this that they “double” everything - dog-dog, car-car, etc… It’s cute at first, but be careful, or you’ll have to fix that later!
+Some kids get so into this that they “double” everything – dog-dog, car-car, etc. It’s cute at first.
+Be careful, though, or you’ll have to fix that later!

 2. Is my child using correct vowel sounds in words?

 As stated previously, most children with typically developing communication skills use vowel sounds correctly by age two.
 If your child is substituting vowel sounds or leaving off vowel sounds in words, this can be an indicator of motor planning problems, or apraxia.